Yoga is a popular exercise that focuses on breathing, strength, and flexibility. Practicing yoga may provide many physical and mental health benefits.

 Other research suggests that yoga can improve mental flexibility, task switching, and information recall among older adults.

 Yoga may also decrease changes in the blood vessels that contribute to heart disease.
-One study found that Bikram yoga, which takes place in a heated room, improved vascular health.

 The authors of a 2018 study discovered that combining yoga practice and aerobic exercise saw twice the reduction in BMI, cholesterol levels, and blood pressure than taking part in just one or the other.